BTunney92/FODA---Project/README.md

 This repository exists for the Fundamentals of Data Analysis assessment.
 It contains two jupyter notebooks - pyplot.ipynb and cao.ipynb.

-* pyplot.ipynb - This repository contains a clear and concise overview of the matplotlib.pyplot Python package, aswell as an in-depth explanation of three interesting plots from the matplotlib.pyplot python package
+* pyplot.ipynb - This notebook contains a clear and concise overview of the matplotlib.pyplot Python package, aswell as an in-depth explanation of three interesting plots from the matplotlib.pyplot python package

+* cao.ipynb - This notebook contains a clear and concise overview of how to load CAO points information from the CAO website into a pandas data frame.
+It also has a detailed comparison of CAO points in 2019, 2020, and 2021 along with some plots to visualise the data.

-## References
+## References - CAO.ipynb

 - [1] - https://github.com/ianmcloughlin/cao-points/blob/main/cao-points-analysis.ipynb
 - [2] - https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html
 - [3] - https://stackoverflow.com/questions/32400867/pandas-read-csv-from-url